 Don’t do it too early on and on people who recently experienced lots of pain.

-Phase IV – Moving In for the Kill First
+Phase IV – Moving In For The Kill

 You seduced their mind, then confused and stirred them up to seduce them emotionally.